jaychapman/dayPlanner/README.md

 ------
 ## What I learned

-This assignemnt was an excellent learning experience.
+This assignment was an excellent learning experience.
 I learned a lot about local storage and how to check for an item, set an item, and retrieve an item.
 I feel really proud of this project because I believe that I used some great problem solving skills to accomplish these goals.
 I spent a lot of time planning and a lot of trial and error to accomplish the stated goals.
 I also learned about moment.js and how to use current time and dates in my future projects.

 While I am very happy with this project overall, I would still like to improve on a few aspects in the future.
 When I look at my js code, I realize that I used a lot of if statements and repetition to accomplish the results.
 I'm sure there must be a simplier way to write this code and I must continue to try to improve my coding skills.